 Social media are internet-based websites and applications that allow the creation of networks and communities for sharing user-generated content.
 User-friendly platforms are provided for patients to share health information via the internet.
 Patients typically use social media to find information on their health conditions, share their experiences and find social support.
 Assessing the content viewed, generated and shared by patients on social media can provide a vast amount of data for research, including data to complement relative effectiveness assessments.
-Social media could be considered a source of big data.
+Social media may be considered a source of ‘big data’.

-Facebook, Twitter, forums, online message boards and online patient platforms (for example PatientsLikeMe and CureTogether – which are also examples of patient-powered research networks) are all examples of social media.
+Facebook, Twitter, forums, online message boards and online patient platforms, for example PatientsLikeMe, are all examples of social media.
+PatientsLikeMe also an example of a patient powered research Network (see Patient-Powered Research Networks).

 Why is it useful?

-- Efficient collection of patient perspectives: data on patient views can be collected and assessed in a short time frame.
+- Efficient collection of patient perspectives: data on patients’ views can be collected and assessed in a short time frame.

-- Large geographic areas are covered and rare diseases can be targeted: health data can be collected across wide geographic areas.
-Information from patients with rare diseases, that may be difficult to obtain through conventional studies, can be targeted across large geographic areas.
+- Large geographic areas are covered, and rare diseases can be targeted: health data can be collected across wide geographic areas.
+Information from patients with rare diseases, which may be difficult to obtain through conventional studies, can be targeted and collated across large geographic areas.

-- Identifying adverse events: in particular, data on rare, new and/or unlabelled adverse events may be collected.
+- Identifying adverse events: data on rare, new and/or unlabelled adverse events may be collected.